 Omega 3-rich foods to add to your grocery list:

-- Fatty fish (salmon, sardines and cod)
+- Fatty fish (salmon, anchovies, mackerel and herring)

 - Chia seeds